harnen/p2p-service-discovery/doc/specs.md

     wait-time    = waiting time assigned when ticket was created issue-time   = time when the first registration attempt ticket was created

 Tickets cannot be used beyond their lifetime.
 If an advertiser does not come back after the waiting time, all cumulative waiting time is lost and the advertiser must start over.
 The image below depicts a single ticket's validity over time.
 When the ticket is issued, the node keeping it must wait until the registration window opens.
 The length of the registration window is implementation dependent, but by default `10 seconds` is used.
 The ticket becomes invalid after the registration window has passed.
+This mechanism prevent from malicious advertisers who could get ticket, wait for a long time generating high cumulative waiting time and launching a coordinated attack to take over the topic table.

 ![ticket validity over time](./imgs/ticket-validity.png)